Your Ultimate Guide to Kid-Friendly Fall Activities in Kenosha, WI

 If you prefer pumpkin-related fun, you can visit Jerry Smith Pumpkin Farm.
 You can pick pumpkins for jack-o-lanterns, roast pumpkin seeds, and glance at hand-painted pumpkins.
 The farm also offers attractions like corn mazes, petting zoos, and hayrides!

 There is also Swan’s Pumpkin Farm in Franksville, WI.
 You can buy many different types of pumpkins, go on hayrides, and walk through a haunted maze.
-The farm also has a pedal kart track that we recommend getting in line early for as it is extremely popular!
+The farm also has a pedal kart track that we recommend getting in line early for, as it is extremely popular!

 Haunted Attractions

-If your children are looking to get a little spooked but not too intimidated, you can bring them on a ghost tour.
+If your children are looking to get a little spooked but not too intimidated, you can take them on a ghost tour.
 Several companies offer ghost tours of the downtown Kenosha area.
 You can go during the day or night, and you can learn about Kenosha’s history and architecture while you’re at it.

 The Kemper Center runs a haunted house that is open every Saturday night in October.
 During the first hour, the lights are on, making it ideal for younger kids.
 Proceeds from the house go toward the Teen Task Force of Kenosha.